 Past President, National Polymer Clay Guild

 Founder and Organizer, Pingree Park Polymer Artists Retreat

 Member, Poudre Studio Artists Association

 Polymer clay teacher since 1996.
-I’ve taught throughout the US and in Europe (France, England, Spain, Czech Republic, Iceland)
+I’ve taught throughout the US and in Europe (France, England, Spain, Holland, Czech Republic, Slovakia, Greece, and Iceland)

 Elementary school teacher for 4 years.